Alice Springs Travel Guide

-Alice Springs is known as the capital of Australia’s “Red Center” and is the launching pad to popular places like Uluru (formerly Ayers Rock) and Kings Canyon.
-In fact, you’ll find that when you visit Alice Springs there’s not too much to do here beyond Uluru and the canyon.
+Alice Springs is known as the capital of Australia’s “Red Center” and is the launching pad for tours to popular places like Uluru and Kings Canyon.
+In fact, you’ll find that when you visit Alice Springs there’s not too much to do here.
 It’s a very small town, home to just 25,000 people.
+You can basically see most of the sites in a day.

 But the town does have tremendous natural beauty, offering visitors scenic bushwalking trails, beautiful gardens, and lots of historic buildings.

-This Alice Springs travel guide will help you save money and make the most of your time here!
+This Alice Springs travel guide will help you save money and make the most of your (likely short) time here.

 Top 5 Things to See and Do in Alice Springs